FastComments/fastcomments-docs/src/content/guides/api/items/hash-tag-structure.md

 Notes:

-- In some of the API endpoints you will see that the hashtag is used in the URL.
+- In some API endpoints you will see that the hashtag is used in the URL.
 Remember to URI-Encoded values.
 For example, `#` should instead be represented as `%23`.
 - Some of these fields are marked `READONLY` - these are returned by the API but cannot be set.